seznam/ima/docs/introduction/getting-started.md

 Once you've initialized your new IMA.js project, following commands become available to you through npm.

-- `npm run dev` - Starts development server in ES6 mode on [`http://localhost:3001/`](http://localhost:3001/).
-This will also start gulp tasks in watch mode, so any changes you make to the source code are automatically re-builded.
+- `npm run dev` - Starts development server in ES13 mode on [`http://localhost:3001/`](http://localhost:3001/).
+This will also start task in watch mode, so any changes you make to the source code are automatically re-builded.
-- `npm run dev --legacy-compat-mode` - Starts development server in legacy mode for older browsers, where the code is transpiled to ES5 (IE11).
 - `npm run test` - Starts jest test runners.
 - `npm run lint` - Runs eslint on your application source files.
 We've prepared pre-configured .eslintrc.js file which follows our IMA.js coding styles, but feel free to adjust this to your needs.
 - `npm run build` - Builds your application.
 For more information *(see [Production use](#production-use))*.
-- `npm run build:spa` - Builds SPA version of your application.
 - `npm run start` - Starts IMA.js server.

+The new IMA [cli](https://imajs.io/cli/) brings more configuration for your application.

 ### Why should I use `create-ima-app` command?
 Developing IMA.js application is fairly easy, but the initial setup process can be quite tiresome.